Navdeepjohal29/Team-sync/README.md

 2. Shell #1
     Run the Docker container for Database.
 Make necessary changes to docker-compose.yaml file.
 If you want to change PostgreSQL user/password or port
     I have also given docker-compose.yaml and db-schema.sql to create the TABLE:

     ```bash

      cd database
      docker-compose up -d

     it will auto-matically create TABLE users.

     if you want to put dummy data in TABLE to test Application use below command
+       # psql utility must be installed locally

        cd database
        psql -U postgres -h localhost -d team_sync -f dummy-data.sql